 Most bark collars are designed to be effective on dogs of a certain size and weight.
 As with any collar, you have to choose a model that will fit the circumference of your dog’s neck.
-Measure your pet with a tape measure, and compare the measurement to the sizing guidelines provided by the manufacturer.
+Measure your pet with a tape measure, and compare the measurement to the sizing guidelines.
 If the collar is adjustable, you can purchase a collar that’s slightly larger because you’ll be able to tighten it for a snug fit around your dog’s neck.

-To make sure that a bark collar is both safe and effective, manufacturers often sell collars based on weight.
+To make sure that a bark collar is both safe and effective, collars are often sold based on weight.
 That’s because a 10-pound dog obviously needs a milder pulse from a static collar than an 80-pound dog.
 Check the weight range listed for any bark collar that you’re considering to make sure that your dog can safely use it.